Let the People Sing (album)

 Let the People Sing is the fifth album by Irish folk and rebel band The Wolfe Tones.
 The album features a number of political songs including Come Out Ye Black and Tans and A Nation Once Again.
 James Connolly is about the execution by firing squad of the socialist revolutionary after the Easter Rising of 1916, whilst Long Kesh is a song which protests IRA imprisonment at Long Kesh prison.
-Sean South of Garryowen is rather controversial as it honours the legacy of Irish Republican soldier Seán South who was a prominent fascist and anti-Semitic conspiracist.
+Sean South of Garryowen honours the legacy of Irish Republican soldier Seán South, who died during an attempted raid of an RUC station in Brookesbourgh in 1957.